travis-ci/docs-travis-ci-com/user/docker.md

 examples.

 > Travis CI automatically routes builds to run on Trusty `sudo: required` when `services: docker` is configured.
+> We do not currently support use of Docker on the Mac.

 ### Using a Docker Image from a Repository in a Build